 15.4.6.6 Received channel power indicator (RCPI) measurement

 The RCPI is a measure of the received RF power in the selected channel for a received frame.
-This parameter shall be a measurement by the PHY of the received RF power in the channel measured over the entire received PPDU or by other equivalent means that meet the specified accuracy.
+This parameter shall be a measurement by the PHY of the received RF power in the channel measured over the PHY SYNC field of the received PPDU or by other equivalent means that meet the specified accuracy.

-The allowed values for the RCPI are in the range 0 to 255, as defined in 9.4.2.37 (RCPI element).

 RCPI shall equal the received RF power within an accuracy of ± 5 dB (95% confidence interval) within the specified dynamic range of the receiver.
-The received RF power shall be determined assuming a receiver noise equivalent bandwidth equal to the channel bandwidth multiplied by 1.1.

 Instruction to TGme Editor: Update REVme D1.3 P3476L51 as shown below.